I’m sick of it.

 He was probably wondering why the hell I was taking him away from his morning constitutional.

-The Gray Tree Frogs and all well and good, but my favorite summertime sound comes from my favorite summertime creature – the American Toad.
+The Gray Tree Frogs are all well and good, but my favorite summertime sound comes from my favorite summertime creature – the American Toad.
 These guys are more elusive.
 They live out in the woods at the edge of our property.
 When they sing for sex, it sounds like an army of aliens has surrounded our house.
 I love it.
 They are far enough away that the noise doesn’t disturb.
 It’s just a beautiful, soothing, alien drone.
 Have a listen below:

 As I said before, I’m done with the cold.